 [Regulation 178 inserted in Gazette 19 Mar 2003 p.
 822.]

-179. Member may divide account into sub-accounts
+179. Sub-accounts, Member may request etc.

 (1) A Retirement Income Member may request the Board to divide the Member’s retirement income account into a cash sub-account and an investment sub-account.